-- 58.1 The relevant council will consider granting an exemption from the requirement for a private hire vehicle to display the plates and additional signage.
-If an exemption certificate is granted, the vehicle which are used for corporate/executive style contract work for at least 75 per cent of the time. - 58.2 The operator's records for these vehicles must prove on every application that the required amount of contract work is being carried out and the relevant council will require written evidence as to why plate exemption is required. - 58.3 Where an exemption is granted the vehicle will display a prescribed internal licence.
+58.1 The relevant council will consider granting an exemption from the requirement for a private hire vehicle to display the plates and additional signage.
+If an exemption certificate is granted, the vehicle which are used for corporate/executive style contract work for at least 75 per cent of the time.

+58.2 The operator's records for these vehicles must prove on every application that the required amount of contract work is being carried out and the relevant council will require written evidence as to why plate exemption is required.

+58.3 Where an exemption is granted the vehicle will display a prescribed internal licence.
 The internal licence contains vehicle/ licence details and must be visible from the outside.
-The rear licence plate must be carried in the vehicle at all times, so it can be examined by an authorised officer or a police officer. - 58.3 Vehicles given this exemption will normally be executive type cars.
+The rear licence plate must be carried in the vehicle at all times, so it can be examined by an authorised officer or a police officer.

+58.3 Vehicles given this exemption will normally be executive type cars.
 The relevant council will determine applications for exemption on a case-by-case basis.
-It is not possible to specify the makes and models of vehicles that will be considered for an executive hire exemption, but in general they must be luxury vehicles that provide significant amounts of space and comfort for passengers. - 58.4 Exemption vehicles must be less than 5 years old at the point of first licence. - 58.5 The plate exemption must be applied for on an annual basis on the anniversary of the renewal of the vehicle licence.
+It is not possible to specify the makes and models of vehicles that will be considered for an executive hire exemption, but in general they must be luxury vehicles that provide significant amounts of space and comfort for passengers.

+58.4 The plate exemption must be applied for on an annual basis on the anniversary of the renewal of the vehicle licence.
 Operators/drivers should not automatically assume that when licensing a new vehicle to replace an existing plate exempted vehicle or renewing an existing plate that the plate exemption will continue.

-58.6 There is no right of appeal against a refusal to grant an exemption certificate.
+58.5 There is no right of appeal against a refusal to grant an exemption certificate.